hirara-svg/wdate/README.md

 # wdate
 for wdate program
-This project is used to store upgrade files related to topido
+This project is used to store upgrade files